neongala5/sharedWebsite/README.md

 ### `npm run deploy`

 This will update what we have up and running live.
+It takes quite a long time to do so, so give it a minute.

 # To run this locally use: